astropy/astropy/docs/table/operations.rst

 In the case of ``join_type='inner'``, only the common columns (the intersection) are present in the output table.
-When ``join_type='exact'`` is specified then `~astropy.table.operations.vstack` requires that all the input tables have exactly the same column names.
+When ``join_type='exact'`` is specified then `~astropy.table.vstack` requires that all the input tables have exactly the same column names.

 More than two tables can be stacked by supplying a list of table objects::